mutantsan/ckanext-unfold/README.md

 ### TODO
     * implement remote support for tar, 7z
     * add password support for all adapters
+    * refactor to show an error to user if something went wrong (no pass, request exp, corrupted or empty archive)

 ## What are the dependencies?